 The following syntaxes are not supported by the MicroEJ JavaScript engine:

 • with (x) { } : the with statement is not supported in MicroEJ since its usage is not recommended.
 See the reference documentation for more information.

 Unsupported Built-in Objects

-The unsupported built-in objects are listed in the Built-in objects section.
+The unsupported built-in objects are listed in the API section.